Avunu/jailbreak/README.md

 ## Features

-Jailbreak provides several powerful capabilities that you probably don't want enabled on your Frappe sites... but if you do, they can be individually enabled/disabled:
+Jailbreak is a collection of various hacks, mods, and anti-features you probably don't want enabled on your Frappe sites... but if you do, they can be individually enabled in all their perilous grandeur:

 ### 🔀 Global Bulk Merge
 - **Description**: Merge multiple records across any DocType